 Raspberry Pi Camera Module replaces the original Camera Module v2 in April 2016.
 The v2 Camera Module has a Sony IMX219 8-megapixel sensor, defined as the highest quality image sensor specifically designed for mobile phones (compared to the 5-megapixel OmniVision OV5647 sensor of the original camera).
-This Camera Module also used for time-lapse, slow-motion, and other video cleverness and also with the camera to create effects.
-It features better image quality, color fidelity, and low-light performance.
-Raspberry Pi connected to it via a 15cm short ribbon cable.
+This Camera Module is also used for time-lapse, slow-motion, and other video cleverness and also with the camera to create effects.
+It features better image quality, colour fidelity, and low-light performance.
+Raspberry Pi is connected to it via a 15cm short ribbon cable.
 Moreover, almost all models of Raspberry Pi 1, 2, and 3 works with cameras and can be accessed through the MMAL and V4L APIs.
 Picamera Python library is one of the third-party libraries built for it.

 - CCTV security camera

 - Time-lapse photography